tupton/alfred-safari-history/README.md

   [releases]: https://github.com/tupton/alfred-safari-history/releases

+Safari's History database is used by this workflow to access browser history.
+In order to read this database, Alfred must have Full Disk Access permissions.
+This is possible to do in System Preferences > Security & Privacy > Privacy.
+Currently, there are no more granular permissions than Full Disk Access to allow apps to read the Safari History database.

 ### From source

 Clone this repo and symlink it to `<sync directory>/Alfred.alfredpreferences/workflows/alfred-safari-history`.
 Your Alfred sync directory can be found going to Preferences → Advanced → Syncing.